 (You can all tell I’m trying to use humour to try to distract you from The Crazy, right?
 Just checking…)

 The next 12 hours were utterly unbearable.
 I was completely inconsolable.
-Valium had long since stopped working by that point, and short of calling the local hospital and having myself committed (And don’t think Terry didn’t consider it…), there was absolutely nothing anyone could say or do to help.
+Valium had long since stopped working by that/where-to-sell-used-clothes/ point, and short of calling the local hospital and having myself committed (And don’t think Terry didn’t consider it…), there was absolutely nothing anyone could say or do to help.
 There’s absolutely no way to explain this to someone who doesn’t have a full-blown phobia of their own (No, your fear of spiders doesn’t count, unless it’s an actual PHOBIA…): I’ve tried to think of how to do it, but the best I can do is to repeat my previous analogy of being stuck on an airplane that hits really, really bad turbulence – and I guess even that doesn’t really cover it unless you ALSO happen to be frightened of flying.
 So, to put it another way: